adyen-examples/build-your-own-payments-integration-adyen/README.md

 ## Module 2: Adding gift cards

-### Briefing: We've noticed that some of our customers would love to give their friends some nice socks as a gift.
-But we'd like the friends to choose their own favorite socks.
+### Briefing: We've noticed that some of our customers would love to give their friends some nice headphones as a gift.
+They will have to order it through the website themselves.

 1. Prepare your backend to handle gift cards: https://docs.adyen.com/payment-methods/gift-cards/